shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/the_exterior_derivative_of_rotations.rst

 I now calculate the exterior derivative of the Hodge dual of a rotation in differential form and we get:

-.. topic:: Hodge Dual of the Exterior Derivative of the Hodge Dual of a Rotation
+.. topic:: Exterior Derivative of the Hodge Dual of a Rotation in Differential Form

    .. math::